 Step 3: Use a spoon to mix the wet and dry ingredients in the mixing bowl.

-Here is a photo of the Hawaiian butter mochi batter to see the creamy consistency.
+Here is a photo of the Hawaiian butter mochi batter so you can see the creamy consistency.
 The batter texture is creamy and smooth.

 Mochi batter in an 8x8 baking pan.